railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 * :guilabel:`Unit Price` to \ ``56.00``\ .

 Save the order line and close the :guilabel:`Purchase Order Line` window by clicking the :guilabel:`Close` button.
 You can then confirm the whole one-line order by clicking :guilabel:`Save`, which makes the form non-editable.

-It's now in a state of \ ``Request for Quotation``\ , so click :guilabel:`Confirm Purchase Order`, which corresponds to an approval from a manager or from Accounts within your own company and moves the order into \ ``Confirmed``\
+It's now in a state of \ ``Request for
+Quotation``\ , so click :guilabel:`Confirm Purchase Order`, which corresponds to an approval from a manager or from Accounts within your own company and moves the order into \ ``Confirmed``\
 state.

-.. todo:: Got HERE with non-null journal entry.
-Needs fixing by changing the procedure.

 Finally click :guilabel:`Approved by Supplier` to indicate the supplier's acknowledgment of the order.
 The order becomes \ ``Approved``\  .

-If you click the :guilabel:`Purchase Shippings` tab you'll see the :guilabel:`Picking List` that has been created ready for your Goods In department to use.
+If you click the :guilabel:`Delivery & Invoices` tab you'll see the delivery :guilabel:`Destination` is your own company's ``Stock`` location and that the invoice was created from the order and is ``SI: PO001``.

-.. tip:: Visibility of a window

-	Sometimes a child window in the GTK client, such as the Purchase Order Line window, loses focus and disappears behind the main window.
-	If a window doesn't open as you expect, check that it's not hiding behind the main window: do this by minimizing the main window to your task bar.
+It's not entirely obvious at this stage, but the invoice is in a draft state so it can be edited and, crucially, has no accounting impact yet: it's just ready for your accounting group to activate it.

 Receiving Goods
 ---------------

 After confirming the order you'd wait for the delivery of the products from your supplier.
-Typically this would be somebody in Stores rather than Purchasing, who would:
+Typically this would be somebody in Stores, who would:

 	#.
-Open the menu :menuselection:`Stock Management --> Packing Lists --> Getting Goods --> Packings
+Open the menu :menuselection:`Stock Management --> Incoming Products --> Packings
-	   to be Received` using the expand/collapse icon rather than clicking directly on :guilabel:`Packing Lists`.
+	   to Process` using the expand/collapse icon.

+	   .. note:: From the Purchase Order

+	      You could have clicked the :guilabel:`Packing` link to the right of the Purchase Order to reach the same screen, but this would confuse the purchasing role with the stores role.
+That link is very useful during testing and training, however.

 	#.
-When the :guilabel:`Packing list` window appears, select the name of the entry in the list
+When the :guilabel:`Packing` window appears, select the name of the entry in the list
-	   (\ ``IN:1``\   to display the Packing List itself – you'd usually do a search for the supplier name or order number in a list that was larger than this – then click :guilabel:`Validate` to load the :guilabel:`Make Packing` form.
+	   (\ ``PACK1``\   to display the Packing List itself – you'd usually do a search for the supplier name or order number in a list that was larger than this – then click :guilabel:`Validate` to load the :guilabel:`Make Packing` form.

 	#.
 Click :guilabel:`Make Picking` to indicate that you're receiving the whole quantity of 10 units.

-At this point you've accepted 10 units into your company, in a location defined by the Warehouse that you specified near the top of your Purchase Order.
+At this point you've accepted 10 units into your company, in a location that you've already seen.

-To check actual stock levels, use the menu :menuselection:`Stock Management --> Location Structure`, find \ ``Stock``\   in the hierarchy using the expand/collapse controls to make your way through the tree and click it.
-That will show everything in the \ ``Stock``\   location and below it – including :guilabel:`Real stock` (the actual quantity recorded in that location and below it) and :guilabel:`Virtual stock` (the quantities expected in future when all receipts and despatches have been made) – both \ ``10``\   in this case.
+To check actual stock levels, use the menu :menuselection:`Stock Management --> Location Structure`, find \ ``Stock``\ in the hierarchy under :guilabel:`Physical Locations`, using the expand/collapse controls to make your way through the tree and click it.
+You'll next get a :guilabel:`View Stock of Products` screen, where you just click :guilabel:`Open Products` to select everything that the system knows.

+You'll see that :guilabel:`Products: Stock` shows everything in the \ ``Stock``\ location (and below it) with :guilabel:`Real stock` (the actual quantity recorded) and :guilabel:`Future stock` (the quantities expected in future when all receipts and despatches have been made) – both \ ``10``\   in this case.

-Alternatively you could click the top-level \ ``Locations``\   line to highlight it (not the \
+Alternatively you could have clicked the \ ``Ambitious Plumbing Enterprises``\ line to highlight it (the line, not the \ ``Ambitious Plumbing Enterprises``\ text itself), and then click the :guilabel:`Lots by Location` button in the :guilabel:`Reports` to the top right of the form.
-``Locations``\   text itself), and then click the :guilabel:`Print` button to the top right of the form to test the available different reports (such as :guilabel:`Lots by Location`).
-You'll see that you've now got \ ``10``\   pieces of \ ``Titanium Alloy Radiator``\   in the location \ ``Input``\   and \
+You'll see that you've now got \ ``10``\   pieces of \ ``Titanium Alloy Radiator``\ in the location
-``-10``\   pieces in the location \ ``Suppliers``\   as shown in the figure :ref:`fig-lotsbyloc`.
+\ ``Stock``\ and also in the location \ ``Ambitious Plumbing Enterprises``\ , its parent as shown in the figure :ref:`fig-lotsbyloc`.
+If you explore further you'll also see you have ``-10``\   pieces in the Partner Location \ ``Suppliers``\ .

 .. _fig-lotsbyloc: